ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-sandal rolls forward under the in­
-fluence of the push, and the. walker
-practically gets over much more ground
-and with less exertion than in ordinary
-shoes.
-The pedo-mbtor-is reported to
-give a good walker a 6peed of twelve
-miles an hour over good sidewalks, and
-while the apparatus may be regarded as
-a mechanical curiosity, it is worthy some
-attention on account of its -promises for
-the future.
-The roller skate was the re­
-sult of innumerable inventions and
-patents before it was perfected, and,
-like manner, this wheeled sandal ma
-.ead in time to something value.-Scribne
 Printers and Printing.
 Many who condescend to illuminate
 th.s dark world with the fire of their